RickofManc/fresh-casts/README.md

 * [Jordan Raychev at Medium](https://medium.com/geekculture/django-tutorial-building-a-portfolio-application-contact-application-ac128d7b7b89) who provided an article on building a Contact app.
 * [Wolterskluwer](https://www.wolterskluwer.com/en/solutions/kluwerlawinternational/user-agreement) for information on Blog User Agreements.
 * [John Harbison](http://johnharbison.net/make-a-form-a-cancel-button) provided guidance on creating a Cancel Button as an input tag within a Form.
+* [StackOverflow](https://stackoverflow.com/questions/18407832/how-to-create-a-html-cancel-button-that-redirects-to-a-url) page that provided a fix for a JavaScript error that appeared against the code of my cancel buttons.
 * [Stack Overflow](https://stackoverflow.com/questions/10615872/bootstrap-align-input-with-button) how to align an Input tag as a button using Bootstrap.
+* [Stack Overflow](https://stackoverflow.com/questions/48356012/how-to-close-the-first-menu-collapse-when-the-second-one-is-open) provided the code to close an open nav menu before the other one opens.